Colorectal Cancer Screening Program

 Once I have the FIT kit, what do I need to do?

 - Collect samples of your stool by carefully following the easy FIT instructions.

 - Do not keep any samples in the freezer.

 - You should only take a sample from one bowel movement per day.

 - You must write your name and collection date on the collection card using a permanent pen.

 - Deliver your FIT kit to any health centre or hospital laboratory.

 - Note: If your result was normal, there may be a chance that you could still have cancer or polyps.
-This is because polyps don’t always bleed or the sample taken may have missed blood.
-Regular screening every two years is recommended.
+Because polyps don't always bleed, or the sample may have missed blood; regular screening every two years is essential.

 What if I do not have a bowel movement each day and it takes more than three days for me to complete the test?